Chip-firing based methods in the Riemann--Roch theory of directed graphs: Preliminaries

-By \emph{graph}, we mean a connected undirected graph.
-Throughout this paper, we think of undirected graphs as special digraphs, replacing each undirected edge $uv$ by a pair of oppositely directed edges $\overrightarrow{uv}$ and $\overrightarrow{vu}$.
-We call digraphs with $\overrightarrow{d}(u,v)=\overrightarrow{d}(v,u)$ for each $u,v\in V$ \emph{bidirected}.
-(These are exactly the digraphs corresponding to an undirected graph).
-If we are talking specially about undirected graphs, we use the notation $d(v)$ for the degree of a vertex $v$.
+Throughout this paper, we think of undirected graphs as special digraphs, replacing each undirected edge $uv$ by a pair of oppositely directed edges.
+We call a digraph \emph{bidirected} if $\overrightarrow{d}(u,v)=\overrightarrow{d}(v,u)$ holds for each $u,v\in V$.
+These are exactly the digraphs corresponding to an undirected graph.

-For a graph $G$, an \emph{orientation} of $G$ is a directed graph $\dirG$ obtained from $G$ by giving an orientation to each edge.
-We identify the vertices of $\dirG$ with the corresponding vertices of $G$.
-We denote the indegree and the outdegree of a vertex $v \in V(G)$ in the orientation $\dirG$ by $d^-_\dirG(v)$ and $d^+_\dirG(v)$, respectively.
+Bidirected graphs form a subclass of Eulerian digraphs.
+We call a digraph $G$ \emph{Eulerian} if $d^+(v) = d^-(v)$ holds for each vertex $v \in V(G)$.
+It is well-known that a weakly connected Eulerian digraph is always \emph{strongly connected}, i.e.~it contains a directed path from $u$ to $v$ and a directed path from $v$ to $u$ for every pair of vertices $\{u,v\}$.

+A digraph is \emph{acyclic} if it contains no directed cycle.
+For an ordering $v_1,v_2,\dots,$ $v_{|V(G)|}$ of $V(G)$, we call an edge from $v_i$ to $v_j$ with $i<j$ a \textit{forward arc}, and an edge from $v_i$ to $v_j$ with $j<i$ a \textit{backward arc} with respect to this ordering.
+It is well-known that a digraph is acyclic if and only if there is an ordering of its vertices without backward edges.
+Such an ordering is often called \emph{topological}.